dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

             raise Exception('invalid digest algorithm identifier')
 ```

-We can “smuggle” extra rubbish in that sequence, after the digest algorithm ID and the actual digest.
+We can "smuggle" extra rubbish in that sequence, after the digest algorithm ID and the actual digest.

-The article, linked above, explain how we can separate the to-be-signed message into a prefix, some rubbish, and a suffix.
+The article linked above explains how we can separate the to-be-signed message into a prefix, some rubbish, and a suffix.
 We can treat prefix and suffix separately and push the approximation error of the prefix exponentiation into the rubbish.

 This is the exploit I came up with after some iteration: